TeamRizu/outfox-wikijs/user-guide/setup/install-linux.md

 ---
 ### Needing to force ALSA instead of PulseAudio.
-A wrapper program called `pasuspender` can be used to temporarilly disable pulseaudio and make OutFox use the ALSA drivers.
+A wrapper program called `pasuspender` can be used to temporarily disable pulseaudio and make OutFox use the ALSA drivers.

 In the terminal, it would be used like this:
 ```